 Puerto Egas – Santiago: Breakfast in the morning, Wet Landing.
 Puerto Egas is located northwest of Santiago Island, a fascinating place to visit because it had a great volcanic activity in the past.
 Puerto Egas is one of the most popular sites in the Galapagos Archipelago.
 It has a beautiful black sand beach where you can see its many inhabitants as sea lions, chameleons, lizards and herons.
 Rabida: Wet Landing.
 Also known by the name of Jervis in honor of a British Admiral John Jervis, Earl of St. Vincent.
 Rabida is located 5 km south of Santiago Island and is commonly regarded as the geographical center of the Galapagos Islands.
 It has an area of 4.9 km ² and a maximum altitude of 367 meters.
 It has a high iron content, which causes that this place has a distinctive reddish color.
 Its main attraction is the salt lagoon with flamingoes, pelicans and boobies place where they build their nests.

 Santa Cruz Island | Bachas Beach – Baltra airport

-Las Bachas: Breakfast in the morning.
+Las Bachas Beach: Breakfast in the morning.
 Dry Landing.Itis a beach about 1 km in length.
-With white sand beach, deserted and where you can see flamingos, and migratory birds.
-In the vicinity of the Las Bachas beach can observe predominant vegetation of the coastal zone.
-Las Bachas beach represents one of the main nesting sites of sea turtles (Cheloniamydas) on Isla Santa Cruz. very popular practice of snorkeling, swimming.
-Transfer out to Baltra`s Airport.
+With the white sand beach, deserted and where you can see flamingos, and migratory birds.
+In the vicinity of the Las Bachas can observe predominant vegetation of the coastal zone.
+Las Bachas represents one of the main nesting sites of sea turtles (Cheloniamydas) on Isla Santa Cruz where you can do the very popular practice of snorkeling, swimming.
+Transfer out to Baltra's Airport.